cmdcolin/logistic_chaos_map/README.md

 yarn serve
 ```

-Start a webpack-dev-server for the create-react-app
+Start dev server for the app

 ```
-## this is the create-react-app instance
+## this is the vite instance
 cd app
 yarn start
 ```